Social economy

 Social economy enterprises and organisations have different sizes, ranging from SMEs to large companies and groups that are leaders in their markets.
 Social economy entreprises operate in all economic sectors, including retail, industry, agriculture, finance and more.

+History

+The modern concept of the social economy emerged in nineteenth-century Europe during industrialisation.
+The term économie sociale first appeared in French economic writing, notably in Charles Dunoyer’s Nouveau traité d’économie sociale.

+Parallel practical initiatives included mutual-aid societies and cooperatives, the most influential of which was the Rochdale Society of Equitable Pioneers, founded in England in 1844.
+Their principles of open membership, democratic control, and distribution of surplus according to use became a model for later cooperative movements across Europe.

 Third sector

 As a field of study, social economy studies the relationship between economy and social behavior.
 It analyzes how consumer behavior is influenced by social morals, ethics and other humanitarian philosophies.
 It examines activity that is related to economics in the community and exposes the information to the community; this includes the social enterprise and voluntary sectors.

 A social economy develops because of a need for new solutions for issues (social, economic or environmental) and to satisfy needs which have been ignored (or inadequately fulfilled) by the private or public sectors.
 By using solutions to achieve not-for-profit aims, a social economy has a unique role in creating a strong, sustainable, prosperous and inclusive society.

 Successful social-economy organisations play a role in fulfilling governmental policy objectives by: